aubreypwd/wordpress-themereview-vvv/readme.md

 If you drop a theme's `.zip` file into the root folder (not htdocs) provisioning will automatically install the theme ready for activation.

 Yes, drop six zip files and all six themes will install automagically.

+## To start over (review another theme):

+You can do it the soft way using (I know it's long, Text Expander?) `vagrant ssh -c 'cd /home/vagrant/www/wordpress-themereview-vvv/ && rm -Rf htdocs/ && sh vvv-init.sh'`.
+Or, you can do it the hard way `vagrant reload --provision` and get a cup of coffee.

 _________________________